jlfaucher/executor/README.md

     10 20 30
     40 50 60

-Otherwise, when more than one argument, each argument is an item as-is.
+Otherwise each argument is an item as-is.

     .array~new(2,3)~of(1,2,3,4,5,6)
     1 2 3